 What do these WordPress hosting tricks mean for you?

-Some things are done cheaper if you do it yourself.
-If you have no prior WordPress experience, someone offering to install it for $50 may sound tempting but it’s actually not that difficult.
-Same goes for many themes and other similar paid things – avoid paying money for services and additional things unless you are completely sure about it.
+It’s cheaper to do things yourself.
+If you have no prior WordPress experience, someone offering to install it for $50 may sound tempting.
+It shouldn’t.
+A lot of the things can easily be solved with a simple online tutorial of a chat with customer support.
+Avoid paying money for services and additional things unless you are completely sure about it.

 That about sums it up – cheap WordPress hosting may get a lot more expensive if you don’t look out for what you’re doing.
 Be sensible with your funds, pick good hosting providers and make great websites.
 Good luck!